 The Noise menu allows to add or remove graininess in your image.
-It contains the following effects:
+It contains the effects: Add Noise, Dust & Scratches, Median.

 Add Noise.
 The filter adds noise to an image.